Aliases for EPM2A Gene

 GeneCards Summary for EPM2A Gene

 EPM2A (Epilepsy, Progressive Myoclonus Type 2A, Lafora Disease (Laforin)) is a Protein Coding gene.
-Diseases associated with EPM2A include progressive myoclonus epilepsy, lafora type and myoclonus.
+Diseases associated with EPM2A include epilepsy, progressive myoclonic 2b and progressive myoclonus epilepsy, lafora type.
 Among its related pathways are Metabolism and MPS VI - Maroteaux-Lamy syndrome.
 GO annotations related to this gene include protein tyrosine phosphatase activity and protein tyrosine/serine/threonine phosphatase activity.

 UniProtKB/Swiss-Prot for EPM2A Gene